tinymce/tinymce-docs/advanced/usage-with-module-loaders.md

 keywords: webpack browserify commonjs modules tinymce
 ---

-TinyMCE can easily be with `npm` and used with module loaders such as [Webpack](https://webpack.github.io/) and [Browserify](http://browserify.org/) with just a few gotchas to keep in mind.
+TinyMCE can easily be installed with `npm` and used with module loaders such as [Webpack](https://webpack.github.io/) and [Browserify](http://browserify.org/) with just a few cautions to keep in mind.

 The first thing you have to decide is how to load your modules.

 ### ES2015 modules

-If you are using ES2015 modules a simple example could look something like this.
+If you are using ES2015 modules, a simple example could look something like this.

 ```javascript
 // Import TinyMCE